 The valuation of the TPS is carried out in line with regulations made under the Public Service Pension Act 2013.
 Valuations credit the teachers' pension account with a real rate of return assuming funds are invested in notional investments that produce that real rate of return.

-The latest actuarial review of the TPS was carried out as at 31 March 2012.
-The valuation report was published by the Department for Education (the Department) on 9 June 2014.
+The latest actuarial review of the TPS was carried out as at 31 March 2016.
+The valuation report was published by the Department for Education (the Department) in April 2019.
 The key results of the valuation are: